How Many Hearings Will there be in Child Proceedings?

-Posted on: 4 mins read
+Posted on: 6 mins read

-Partner, Family Law and Divorce Solicitor
+Partner, Family Law

 Share Article:

-Any Court proceedings can seem daunting, but when there are children involved it can make things even more complicated.
-The Court will always put your child’s best interests at the heart of any decisions they make.
+Any court proceedings can seem daunting, but when there are children involved it can make things even more complicated.
+The court will always put your child’s best interests at the heart of any decisions they make.

-Our Child Law Solicitors understand that emotions can run high when your children are involved in Court proceedings.
+Our Child Law Solicitors understand that emotions can run high when your children are involved in court proceedings.
 We will always work to get the best outcome for you and your children.

 For initial advice get in touch with our Child Law Solicitors.